 There is no required textbook or lab manual.
-However, it is recommended that you purchase the Molecular Cell Biology textbook (Lodish et al.) that is required for the Cell Biology lecture course if you do not already have one.
+However, the Molecular Cell Biology textbook (Lodish et al.) that is required for the Cell Biology lecture course could be very helpful.
 Lab and lecture handouts as well as protocols will be posted on the course website prior to the lecture.
 Students are required to provide a hard covered ruled notebook to be used for class preparation, note taking, and data collection.
 Protective goggles are not required, but it is advisable to wear a lab coat during the lab sessions.